sparkflows/sparkflows-docs/docs/user-guide/connectors/index.rst

    * - Execute Query In SnowFlake
      - It executes the query in the Snowflake.
    * - Sharepoint Data Extraction
-     - It extracts data from Sharepoint
+     - It extracts data from Sharepoint.

 .. toctree::
    :hidden: